Chelation therapy is considered an alternative medicine that has the purpose of removing “heavy metals” and toxins from the body.

 Side Effects of Chelation Therapy

-Chelation therapy with EDTA should only be performed by a professional or under supervision due to the potential for side effects to develop in some cases.
-The most common side effect is a burning sensation at the site where EDTA is injected into a vein, but this usually goes away quickly and is mild.
-Some people also experience digestive issues like vomiting, feeling dizzy, fever, headaches, nausea, low blood sugar symptoms and blood pressure changes.
+You should only receive Chelation therapy with EDTA from a properly licensed professional due to the potential for side effects to develop in some cases.
+What are the side effects of chelation therapy?
+The most common side effect is a burning sensation at the site where EDTA is enters the vein, but this usually goes away quickly and is mild.
+Rare chelation therapy side effects can include headache, fever, nausea, and vomiting.
+(6)

 Other Ways to Lower Heavy Metal Toxicity

-If you’re experiencing symptoms of toxicity described above, chelation therapy combined with a reduction to common toxins is the best solution.
+If you’re experiencing symptoms of heavy metal toxicity, chelation therapy along with a reduction in common toxins may be able to help you.
 How can you lower your exposure to heavy metals in the first place?
 Start by adjusting your diet, and then consider taking supplements that can also help.

 Lower heavy metals in your diet by limiting or avoiding these foods: